This post was most recently updated on November 7th, 2020

 Don’t forget that you are on a student visa.
 If you were on a working visa, the situation would be different.

 But as rules, an international student in Cyprus isn’t allowed to work for more than 20 hours a week.

 You can’t work for more than 20 hours a week and a company can’t hire you for more than that time.
 If you do, and if the company does, then it’s illegal.

-Read here to understand better about how much an international student can legally earn money in Cyprus.
+Read here to understand better how much an international student can legally earn money in Cyprus.